Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: MAYA : Multi Agent Y-maze Allocation

-Our contribution, the MAYA (Multi-Agent Y-maze Allocation) algorithm addresses the challenge in biology of inverse reinforcement learning when expert demonstrations are heterogeneous and not necessarily optimal.
-Rather than assuming a single “perfect” expert, MAYA models bee trajectories by dynamically aligning them with candidate MAB policies, thereby capturing both successful and sub-optimal learning behaviors.
-We present here a condensed version of MAYA; the complete procedure is provided in Appendix (App.~\ref{sec:maya}).
+Our contribution, the MAYA algorithm, addresses the challenge of inverse reinforcement learning in biology when expert demonstrations are heterogeneous, non-stationnary and not necessarily optimal.
+Instead of assuming a single coherent expert policy, MAYA explicitly treats bee trajectories as mixtures of potentially distinct and sometimes sub-optimal MAB strategies.
+By dynamically aligning the observed behaviour with a set of candidate MAB policies, MAYA captures both successful learning episodes and non-optimal or inconsistent actions, which are common in insect cognition.
+We present here a condensed version of the MAYA framework; the complete algorithmic description is provided in Appendix~\ref{sec:maya}.

 \paragraph{Inputs.} The algorithm takes as input the logged regret trajectory of a bee policy $R(\pi_{\text{bee}} ,1,T)$, a finite set $\mathcal{P}=\{\pi_1,\dots,\pi_N\}$ of $N$ candidate bandit policies, and a window size $\tau$.
 The window size controls how much historical regret information is used at each step: for $t<\tau$ the algorithm uses all past data, while for $t\geq\tau$ it only considers the most recent $\tau$ steps.